-The Real Story of Gideon is Willing Obedience
+The Real Story of Gideon Starts With Willing Obedience

 - Gideon listened to the Lord’s words: In Judges 7:1-11, the Lord gave Gideon instructions that defied everything a “real” warrior would have done, but he was willing to obey.
 Gideon had seen the Lord back up His Word, and when it came time for the biggest battles, he relied on his personal testimony of the power of God in his life.